Spike815/Real_Estate_Analysis/README.md

 To aviod version conflicts, I suggest you do so in a virtual environment.

 ## ⌛ Time frame
-This project is done in 30 hours.
+Data exploration takes 30 working hours, and machine learning modeling takes 24 working hours.

 ## 🚀 About Me
 This project is done by Bo Cao, Junior Data Engineer in Becode, Gent.
 Here below you can find the contact: